Fusion (semi)rings arising from quantum groups: Applications

 \begin{rem} For $N\geqslant 5$, the quantum group $S_{N}^{+}$ is not amenable by \cite{banica1999symmetries}.
 Since amenability passes to quantum subgroups, we can infer that a free easy quantum group is never amenable when $N\geqslant 5$. \end{rem}

-Theorem \ref{thm:generalhaagerup} applies in particular to free quantum groups wihtout nontrivial one-dimensional representations.
+Theorem \ref{thm:generalhaagerup} applies in particular to free quantum groups without nontrivial one-dimensional representations.
 In that case, we know by Proposition \ref{prop:properlength} that $\ell$ is proper provided the quantum group is not $H_{N}^{\infty +}$.
 Hence the following corollary :